WOMEN IN LEARNING AND LEADERSHIP PROGRAM AT TCNJ

 Maintain the WILL alumnae lists and regularly contact alums

 Maintain the FaceBook page WILL PROGRAM ALUMNAE/ THE COLLEGE OF NEW JERSEY as an information/sharing space for WILL alumnae.

 Maintain a record of graduates’ success stories; publicize select stories on the HSS and TCNJ websites.

 Continue to invite alumnae to campus to present on topics related to their specializations, and on jobs and careers.

 Continue to invite alumnae panelists to speak and share their experiences and/or advice at the annual fall induction/retreat

 Develop an effective mentor program for undergraduates (primarily with WILL alumnae and the WILL Advisory Council)

 Encourage campus faculty to recommend qualified students for the WILL Program.

-Encourage the WILL student organization to further develop partnerships with other campus organizations/programs/departments (WGS, Bonner, VOX, Union Latina, Black Student Union, etc.) to collaborate on campus events
+Encourage the WILL student organization to further develop partnerships with other campus organizations/programs/departments (WGS, Bonner, Planned Parenthood Generation Action, Union Latina, Black Student Union, etc.) to collaborate on campus events

 Review the WILL website for anachronism, community usefulness, and diversity.